Siroccomeister/swiyuvault/docs/ref_swiyu_installs.md

 title: Swiyu installs
 ---

-#  Local software
+#  Software & Workarounds

-This section describes the local software requirements I had to comply with in order to work myself across the cookbooks and also set-up the demos.
+This section describes the local software requirements I had to comply with in order to work myself across the cookbooks.
+Furthermore - in order to set-up the test use cases with a demo logic in mind, different workarounds were required.
+Both are documented here.

 ## Java & didtoolbox.jar